Chilean Patagonia Landmarks: The Top Things to See in Patagonia

 # # # # #

-If you’re interested in seeing the sights of Patagonia, consider GeoEx’s Into Patagonia group trip or a private Patagonia journey.
-Give us a call to learn more at 888-570-7108.
+If you’re interested in seeing the sights of Patagonia, consider a GeoEx private journey.
+Give us a call to learn more at 888-570-7108 or inquire online.

 For a decade, Don George, the beloved and award-winning Editor in Chief of this blog, has been procuring captivating and compelling travel stories for us.
 He’s traveled widely in and written extensively about Japan, not to mention having lived there for two years.
 His recent book, The Way of Wanderlust: The Best Travel Writing of Don George, features a heart-opening collection of his own evocative essays and tales from his 40-year career as a travel writer.